-In 2015, a Brooklyn federal court sided with the states, finding that Amex violated antitrust laws in enforcing the anti-steering requirement.
+In 2015, a Brooklyn federal court sided with the states.
+It found that Amex violated antitrust laws in enforcing the anti-steering requirement.
 However, the US Court of Appeals for the Second Circuit later reversed that ruling, stating that Amex must balance businesses and cardholders as its clients and that the lower court had erred in not taking the cardholder side into account.
 Circuit Judge Richard Wesley, quoted by Reuters, wrote, “Though merchants may desire lower fees, those fees are necessary to maintaining cardholder satisfaction.”
-Many cardholders are drawn to American Express due to the robust rewards programs the company offers; such programs are partially funded by the fees charged to businesses.
+Many cardholders are drawn to American Express due to the robust rewards programs the company offers; such programs are partially funded by the fees businesses pay.

-Bloomberg further clarifies that the court claims that the states failed to prove that cardholders are harmed by American Express’ rules.
+Bloomberg further clarifies that the court claims that the states failed to prove that American Express’ rules harmed cardholders.

 How Ohio v.
 American Express Could Affect Your Business

 The outcome of the case primarily affects businesses that want to steer customers to other credit cards.
-If you accept Amex but prefer that a customer use Visa or Mastercard, the Supreme Court’s ruling can affect whether you’re able to encourage customers (either verbally or through discounts) to utilize a different card.
+For businesses that accept Amex but prefer that a customer use Visa or Mastercard, the Supreme Court’s ruling can affect whether you’re able to encourage customers (either verbally or through discounts) to utilize a different card.
 If the Supreme Court rules in Amex’s favor, you would not be able to encourage the use of other cards in place of Amex.
-If the Supreme Court rules in the States’ favor, you would be able to suggest a different card.
+However, if the Supreme Court rules in the States’ favor, you would be able to suggest a different card.

 However, there’s no requirement to accept American Express.
 If the costs are too high for your business, an option would be to simply not accept American Express at all.